erolafr/Quantitative-Tutorials-2022/Session1/Session1.md

 ### 5. Take a look to the data

 Play on your own with the data you’ve imported.
-Test the following functions and writte down what do they do:
+Test the **following functions** and write down what do they do:

 ``` r
 #View()